Payless Power

 Company Overview

-That said, if your credit is rough and you need electricity, Payless Power is legitimately one of the best prepaid options in Texas.
-They’ve been doing this since 2005—20 years of track record.
-Their customer ratings are excellent (4.8 stars).
-Daily balance alerts actually help you manage usage.
+If prepaid is your only option, Payless Power is one of the best in Texas.
+Twenty years of track record since 2005 [PUCT License Records].
+Customer ratings at 4.8 stars [Google Reviews, February 2026]—genuinely impressive for a prepaid provider.
+Daily balance alerts that help you manage usage.
 Same-day connection if you sign up by 4pm.

 Where Payless Power Operates